Cloak and Dagger (characters): Publication history

 Cloak and Dagger first appeared in Peter Parker, the Spectacular Spider-Man #64 (March 1982).
 After a number of additional Spider-Man guest appearances, they were given their own four-issue limited series, written by creator Bill Mantlo, penciled by Rick Leonardi, and inked by Terry Austin.
 It debuted in October 1983 and was a success, prompting Marvel Comics to launch an ongoing bi-monthly Cloak and Dagger series in 1985, with the same creative team.
 Costumed supervillains rarely appeared in the series, which focused on Cloak and Dagger's quest to end the drug trade completely, and frequently explored the issue of vigilantism.
 Leonardi left after issue #6 and was replaced by a series of fill-in pencillers.

 After issue #11, Marvel combined the bi-monthly titles Cloak and Dagger and Doctor Strange into a monthly revival of the double-feature series Strange Tales.
 The title change was accompanied by Bret Blevins stepping in as both penciller and inker.
 Austin would briefly return, but as the series writer this time, Mantlo having ended his run with issue #6.
 Though still successful, Cloak and Dagger's sales had been declining for some time, and Marvel's editorial staff felt that a new writer was needed to revitalize the characters.
 Austin immediately introduced Cloak and Dagger's first nemesis, Mister Jip.
 In 1988, they starred in Marvel Graphic Novel #34: Cloak and Dagger: Predator and Prey, which was written by Mantlo before his departure from the series.
-Strange Tales ran 19 issues before Marvel decided to split Cloak and Dagger and Dr. Strange back into separate bi-monthly titles.
+Strange Tales ran 19 issues before Marvel decided to split Cloak and Dagger and Doctor Strange back into separate bi-monthly titles.

 The series, The Mutant Misadventures of Cloak and Dagger, was written by Austin and penciled by Mike Vosburg.
 Dagger was rendered blind in the first issue, and her struggles to deal with this new disability were a major theme of the series.
-Austin did extensive research at the American Foundation for the Blind so he could give an authentic depiction of the physical and psychological impacts of going blind and the coping techniques used by blind people.
-With issue #14 Steve Gerber and Terry Kavanagh took over the writing, but sales began to falter and the series was canceled with issue #19.
+Austin did extensive research at the American Foundation for the Blind so he could authentically depict the physical and psychological impacts of blindness and the coping techniques used by blind people.
+With issue #14, Steve Gerber and Terry Kavanagh took over the writing, but sales began to falter and the series was canceled with issue #19.